segasai/rvspecfit/README.md

 ```
 $ rvs_read_grid --prefix $PATH/PHOENIX/v2.0/HiResFITS/PHOENIX-ACES-AGSS-COND-2011/ --templdb files.db
 ```
+Some templates may be marked as bad there if you wish.

-* Making interpolated spectra for your spectral configuration (if your instrument has multiple arms, you will need to run this once for each arm)
+* Making interpolated spectra for your spectral configuration.
+If your instrument has multiple arms (i.e. blur/red), you will need to run this once for each arm.

 ```
 $ rvs_make_interpol --setup myconf --lambda0 4000 --lambda1 5000 \